IBM/image-classification-using-cnn-and-keras/README.md

 ## 5. Analyze the Results

-This pattern aims to automate the identification of legal form document from other such documents and further extract useful information to classify the kind of legal form document it is.
+This pattern aims to automate the identification of legal form document from other such documents

-1. First, we ran the notebook `Image Classification of Documnet.ipynb`.
-Here we created and trained an image classification machine learning model.
-We then provided the model with a set of images for it to classify.
-The model classified the images and marked the application for documents in the set of input images by providing it's path. e.g. `test_doc-external/Form1 copy 2.jpg`
-2. As a second step we ran the second notebook `conv_img_to_txt.ipynb` while providing the application form document identified by first notebook.
-Here we converted image to text using tesseract and uploaded the file to Object storage
-3. As a final step we ran the notebook `Entity Extraction and Document Classification.ipynb`.
-This notebook used a couple of configuration files and identified required information from the text extracted in the second step above.
-It used Watson NLU and custom configuration to understand what information to identify based on what type of document is the text document. like, if the text is a purchase agreement, then it identifies a particular set of entities related to purchase agreement.
+1. We created dataset or used the dataset provided in with this code pattern.
+This training data is uploaded to Cloud Object Storage
+2. We created a machine learning model which gets trained on images (documents) dataset
+3. We provided a set of images for classification by uploading them to Cloud Object Storage
+4. Images provided were classified